siderolabs/rfcs/002-key-management.md

 ## Drawbacks

-* Bulk key operations like ssh, file decryption etc will require many taps
+* Bulk key operations like ssh, file decryption, etc. will require many taps
-  * If you need this, pursue an advanced setup with an airgapped laptop
+  * If you need this, pursue an advanced setup with an air-gapped laptop
 * Windows support is poor
 * iOS support does not exist
   * Android is well supported if mobile use cases are required